CarlosADuranVIllalobos/CarlosADuranVIllalobos.github.io/control-systems.md

 </div>

-## Featured Project: <a href="https://doi.org/10.1016/j.compchemeng.2019.106620" class="contact-link" target="_blank">Multivariate Statistical Process Control of an Industrial-Scale Fed-Batch Simulator</a>.
+## <a href="https://doi.org/10.1016/j.compchemeng.2019.106620" class="contact-link" target="_blank">Multivariate Statistical Process Control of an Industrial-Scale Fed-Batch Simulator</a>.

+<h3>Project Overview</h3>

-Imagine you are running a large factory that produces penicillin.
+<p>Imagine you are running a large factory that produces penicillin.
 The main challenge is to ensure every batch of penicillin is consistently high quality.
 Maintaining consistent quality is difficult due to inherent variations in raw materials and process conditions.
 Each batch of penicillin might have different characteristics, making it hard to achieve uniform quality.
-Advanced control strategies can help mitigate these issues by predicting and adjusting for these variations in real-time.
+Advanced control strategies can help mitigate these issues by predicting and adjusting for these variations in real-time.</p>

 <h3 class="centered-heading">
     The Solution: Using Advanced Control Strategies